kalavattam/2023_Greenlaw-et-al/results/2022-1201/work_generate-data_preprocessed-rcor-only.md

 #  Compress the rcorrector .fq outfiles ---------------------------------------
-exit
-grabnode  # 8 cores, default settings
+exit  # Leave the node with 1 core, get a node with 8 cores grabnode  # 8 cores, default settings

 Trinity_env

-which pigz
-# /home/kalavatt/miniconda3/envs/Trinity_env/bin/pigz

 #  Go to the main working directory
 mwd() {